-Section 4 of this bill provides that if a defendant pleads guilty, guilty but mentally ill or nolo contendere to, or is found guilty or guilty but mentally ill of, a misdemeanor battery which constitutes domestic violence, the court may, without entering a judgment of conviction and with the consent of the defendant, suspend further proceedings upon terms and conditions that must include completion of a program established pursuant to section 3.
-Section 4 also: (1) authorizes the court to take certain actions upon a violation of a term or condition by a defendant; (2) provides that upon fulfillment of the terms and conditions, the court is required to discharge the defendant and dismiss the proceedings; and (3) sets forth the effect of such a discharge and dismissal.
-Section 5 of this bill requires the court to order the sealing of the records of the case of a defendant who successfully completes a program.
+Section 4 of this bill provides that if a defendant pleads guilty, guilty but mentally ill or nolo contendere to a misdemeanor battery which constitutes domestic violence, after hearing arguments from the parties, the court may, without entering a judgment of conviction and with the consent of the defendant, suspend further proceedings upon terms and conditions that must include completion of a program established pursuant to section 3.
+Section 4 also: (1) requires the court to allow a victim or prosecuting attorney to be heard before assigning the defendant to the program and to consider the safety of the victim in determining whether to assign the defendant to the program; (2) sets forth the circumstances under which a defendant is ineligible for the program; (3) authorizes the court to take certain actions upon a violation of a term or condition by a defendant; (4) provides that upon fulfillment of the terms and conditions, the court is authorized to conditionally dismiss the charges; and (5) sets forth the effect of such a conditional dismissal.
+Section 5 of this bill requires the court to order the sealing of the records of the case of a defendant who successfully completes a program, except that the court is prohibited from ordering a law enforcement agency or prosecuting attorney to seal the records sooner than 7 years after the conditional dismissal.
 Sections 6-9 of this bill make conforming changes relating to the sealing of the records of the case of a defendant who successfully completes a program.